nazeekesen016/TicTacToe/README.md

 # Tic Tac Toe

-This is a simple project intended to be a place where I can help my brother learn to code.
+This is a simple project for people to play a simple TicTacToe game.
+As we just started learning C# Visual Studio.net.
+It used simple skill

 ## Description